 If you are returning to work, start planning early.
 You can:

-- Practice pumping and storing breast milk once milk supply is established, typically three to four weeks after your milk has come in
+- Practice pumping and storing breast milk once your milk supply is established, which is typically three to four weeks after your milk has come in

 - Find out where you can pump and store your breast milk at work